1980 NHRA Winternationals: Pro Stock

 The event win went to Lee Shepherd, after Jim Meyer was eliminated in round one and gearbox trouble took out Bob Glidden in the second round and a broken chassis claimed Kevin Rotty in the semi-final.

 Rotty, in a 1980 Camaro owned by Jack Manchester, recorded Low E.T. and Top Speed in class, at 8.49 seconds and 161.57 mph.
 Low e.t. earned Rotty $500 from 7-Up.

 Top Gas Eliminator

 The newly-introduced class was won by Bob Tietz, topping a thirty-two car field; at the wheel of a Chevrolet-powered '23 Model T, he defeated Bruce Williams in the final round, with a pass of 9.88 seconds at 117 mph.

 Pro Comp

-Pro Comp Eliminator was won by Brian Raymer's gas dragster, with a 6.67/207 mph pass, defeating an unexpected finalist, Fred Hagen, in the BB/FC Darkhorse.
+Pro Comp Eliminator was won by Brian Raymer's alcohol dragster, with a 6.67/207 mph pass, defeating an unexpected finalist, Fred Hagen, in the BB/FC Darkhorse.